Which of These Car Drying Techniques Is Right for You?

 Drying is one of the most important steps in preserving your vehicle’s newly washed surface.
-Without proper drying techniques, water spots and oxidation might damage your prized possession.
+Without proper car drying techniques, water spots and oxidation might damage your prized possession.
 The drying techniques that best suit your car’s specific needs during a particular season can lead to an extended lifespan.
-There two major techniques to consider: the conventional and the modern.
+There are two major techniques to consider: the conventional and the modern.

-Conventional Drying Techniques
+Conventional Car Drying Techniques

 Despite their inexpensive appeal, terry cloth towels are the least recommended for any car during any season.
-Terry cloth’s coarse material is ineffective in absorbing water, which ultimately leads to a higher frequency of water spots, scratches, and lint traces.
+Terry cloth’s coarse material is ineffective in absorbing water.
+Ultimately, this leads to a higher frequency of water spots, scratches, and lint traces.
 Although they are convenient in a pinch, most professionals would suggest other alternatives.

-Modern Drying Techniques
+Modern Car Drying Techniques

 The most affordable modern method is the water blade.
 The water blade functions like a squeegee but has the flexibility to dry both the car’s body and its windows.
 This method is safe for all paint finishes and removes water quickly without leaving any spots.
 Like microfiber towels, water blades are best for the spring and summer months when cool winds do not interfere with the drying process.